 - Optional: 1/2 to 1 teaspoon non-chicken vegetable soup base (semi-liquid paste)

 - 4 green onions, sliced

 - Prick the potatoes a few times with a fork, spray potatoes lightly with non-stick spray, and bake until tender, about 1 hour.
 Lower temperature to 350 degrees.

 - Let the potatoes cool slightly, cut in half lengthwise, and scoop out the flesh leaving about 1/8 inch shell.
 Place the scooped out potato in a large bowl.

 - Spray the potato skins with nonstick spray and bake at 350 degrees for 10 minutes.

-- Add all remaining ingredients to the scooped out potsto flesh except 1/4 cup shredded cheese and the sliced green onion.
-Stir well, Mash with a potato masher, and stir again until all ingredients are completely combined and the desired texture is reached.
+- Add all remaining ingredients to the scooped out potato flesh except 1/4 cup shredded cheese and the sliced green onion.
+Stir well, mash with a potato masher, and stir again until all ingredients are completely combined and the desired texture is reached.

 - Bake for about 15 to 20 minutes or until heated through.
 (Shredded cheese on top may not look melted.)

 - Garnish each potato skin with 1/8 of the green onions and serve immediately.